Which is the hottest Canary Island

 “The name Fuerteventura means strong winds in Spanish,” says Thorsten Fiberkorn, of the Canaries specialist, Cachet Travel.
 “Winds can travel more freely across the island because it is flatter, with fewer mountains.
 These weather conditions make Fuerteventura perfect for windsurfers.”

 Due to the flatter landscape, there is less regional climatic variation than on other islands.
 Fuerteventura is also sheltered by Lanzarote, which lies less than 10 miles to the north.
 This means northern resorts such as Corralejo are just as popular as southern resorts for sun seekers.
+See the best places to stay in Fuerteventura.

 El Hierro, La Palma and La Gomera

 The small islands of El Hierro, La Palma and La Gomera lie furthest from Morocco.
 They tend to be cooler and less busy.
 Temperatures in mountainous regions can fall to around 14°C and may be misty, with greater rainfall and far less sunshine.
-However temperatures in winter are still around 18°C, and may rise up to the high-20°Cs in summer along the southern coast with 7 hours of sunshine and low rainfall.
+However temperatures in winter are still around 18°C, and may rise up to the high-20s in summer along the southern coast with 7 hours of sunshine and low rainfall.
 These islands are perfect for hiking holidays, water sports and for those who prefer peace and quiet.
 Even though these islands are generally not the hottest in the Canaries, they are stunning to visit.